15% discount on remaining stays throughout September and October 2023 (3 nights stay minimum).

 Bedroom one containing king size bed which can be split into 2’6” twins upon request, with bedside tables and lamps, dressing table, and armchair.
 Window is south-facing.

-Bedroom two containing 3’ twins which can be converted into a super king bed upon request, with bedside table and lamp, dressing table with mirror, storage bench seats, and stool with lamp.
+Bedroom two containing 3’ twin beds, with bedside table and lamp, dressing table with mirror, storage bench seats, and stool with lamp.
 Window is south-facing.

 Family Bathroom with shower over bath, WC, basin with illuminated mirror above, and heated towel rail.
 There are lovely views out of the large window to Crag Hills and the roman fort.